iterati/iterati.github.io/_posts/2015-10-27-hex-and-primer.md

 * 4 Shades per Color
 * 4 16-slot Bundles
 * Conjuring Mode
-* Easy to Use Configuration Interface
+* and an Easy to Use Configuration Interface

+Hex allows you to not only express your  possibilities, it lets you experiment with mode playlists to take every show down a different journey.
+The 16 color slots per mode allow you to use blanks to create new patterns and timings without sacraficing color variety.

 ## Primer
+Primer is an attempt to perfect the "accelerometer as a switch", 2 variant light.
+Featuring:

 * 16 Strobe Animations
 * 12 Mode Slots with 2 Variations per Mode
 * 12 Color Slots per Variation